 1. Integrating patient decision aids into routine care

-Clinicians at Massachusetts General Hospital (MGH) are able to order patient decision aids (PtDAs) through the electronic medical record for a variety of health topics including cardiology, mental health, women’s health, orthopedics, men’s health and geriatrics.
-The PtDA prescription may be ordered in a web-based or print format.
-It is documented in the patient’s chart and the order is fulfilled by staff at the Health Decision Sciences Center.
+Started in 2005, MGH has one of the first Shared Decision Making Programs in the country.
+We have extensive experience supporting the delivery of patient decision aids (PtDAs) in primary and specialty care.
+MGH clinicians are able to order PtDAs through the electronic medical record for a variety of health topics including cardiology, mental health, women’s health, orthopedics, men’s health and geriatrics.
+When the order is placed, a note is automatically put in the patient’s chart and the order is fulfilled by staff at the Health Decision Sciences Center.